Rhetorical structure theory

 Rhetorical structure theory (RST) is a theory of text organization that describes relations that hold between parts of text.
 It was originally developed by William Mann, Sandra Thompson, Christian M. I. M. Matthiessen and others at the University of Southern California's Information Sciences Institute (ISI) and defined in a 1988 paper.
 The theory was developed as part of studies of computer-based text generation.
-Natural language researchers later began using RST in text summarization and other applications.
-It explains coherence by postulating a hierarchical, connected structure of texts.
-In 2000, Daniel Marcu, also of ISI, demonstrated that practical discourse parsing and text summarization also could be achieved using RST.
+Natural language processing researchers later began using RST in automatic summarization and other applications.
+It explains coherence by postulating a hierarchical, connected structure of texts, which are labeled using a small, predefined inventory of relation types - for example, one part of a text may provide an elaboration on another part, provide background or specify a cause for another.

+In the 2000s, following the release of the first large-scale dataset implementing the theory, the RST Discourse Treebank (RST-DT), Daniel Marcu demonstrated the feasibility of practical applications of RST to discourse parsing and summarization at ISI.
+Originally limited to written text, subsequent work in the 2010s expanded RST to spoken language analysis, and the framework has been applied to a variety of languages including Persian, German, Mandarin Chinese, Russian and Spanish.
+Following the introduction of Transformers, LLMs have been applied to automatic RST parsing, with results approaching human performance on parsing text in English.